A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Feedforward Neural Network

 As we aim to frame FNNs as an alternative to other statistical non-linear regression models (i.e., used on small-to-medium sized tabular data sets relative to the much larger data sets seen more broadly in machine learning), and due to the universal approximation theorem \citep{cybenko1989approximation,hornik1989multilayer}, we are restricting our attention to FNNs with a single-hidden layer.
-The parameters in Equation~\ref{eq: FNN} are as follows: $\omega_{0k}$, the bias term associated with the $k$th hidden node; $\omega_{jk}$, the weight that connects the $j$th input node to the $k$th hidden node; $\gamma_0$, the bias term associated with the output node; and $\gamma_k$, the weight that connects the $k$th hidden node to the output node.
+The parameters in Equation~\ref{eq: FNN} are as follows: $\omega_{0k}$, the intercept term associated with the $k$th hidden node; $\omega_{jk}$, the weight that connects the $j$th input node to the $k$th hidden node; $\gamma_0$, the intercept term associated with the output node; and $\gamma_k$, the weight that connects the $k$th hidden node to the output node.
 The function $\phi(\cdot)$ is the activation function for the hidden layer, which is often a logistic function.
-The number of parameters in the neural network is given by

-A diagram of a neural network architecture with $p$ input nodes and $q$ hidden nodes is shown in Figure~\ref{mcinereny:nndiagram}.
-In the diagram, $x_0 = 1$, $h_0 = 1$, and
+The number of parameters in the neural network is given by $K = (p + 2)q + 1$.
+A diagram of a neural network architecture with $p$ input nodes and $q$ hidden nodes is shown in Figure~\ref{fig: nn_diagram}.
+In the diagram, $x_0 = 1$, $h_0 = 1$, and $h_k = \phi\left(\sum_{j=0}^p\omega_{jk}x_{ji}\right)$.